Senlllin/CASem_2/README.md

 # CASem
 Chinese Archtecture semantic segmentation
-# Modified DGCNN for Archtectural scene implemented by Tensorflow2.3
+# Modified DGCNN for Archtectural scene
+An implemented by Tensorflow2.3